Skip to Content

 Funding Your Long-Term Care in Virginia

-Long-term care can be very expensive, and most people don't have the resources to pay for it out of pocket.
+Long-term care can be very expensive, and most people do not have the resources to pay for it out of pocket.
 Fortunately, there are several ways to pay for long-term care, including:

 • Supplemental insurance — Supplemental insurance, such as a rider on life insurance policies, can provide additional coverage for long-term care.